TKX-50: Synthesis

-Since the initial synthesis of TKX-50 multiple research groups have improved the synthesis to make it more suitable for mass production including by adding protecting groups to make intermediates safer and the United States Army Research Laboratory by performing multiple steps of the synthesis in a 1-pot reaction.
+Since the initial synthesis of TKX-50, multiple research groups have improved the synthesis to make it more suitable for mass production, including by adding protecting groups to make intermediates safer, and the United States Army Research Laboratory has performed multiple steps via a one-pot synthesis.

 Characteristics

 TKX-50 is a crystalline solid with no melting point.
 The compound occurs in two polymorphic crystal forms.
-At about 180 °C, a second-order phase transition with a small heat capacity change of about 0.3 J Mol^{−1}·K^{−1}is observed, resulting in a transformation from the low-temperature to a high-temperature crystal form.
-The crystal system changes from monoclinic with the space group P 2 _{1} /c to triclinic with the space group P 1.
+At about 180 °C, a second-order phase transition with a small heat capacity change of about 0.3 J/mol·K is observed, resulting in a transformation from the low-temperature to a high-temperature crystal form.
+The crystal system changes from monoclinic with the space group P2_{1}/c to triclinic with the space group P1.
 The compound is thermally unstable.
-DSC measurements show an exothermic decomposition reaction above 215 °C with a latent heat of decomposition of −2200 kJ kg ^{−1} and −520 kJ mol ^{−1}, respectively.
-The standard enthalpy of formation based on combustion calorimetry measurements is 473 kJ mol^{−1}.
+DSC measurements show an exothermic decomposition reaction above 215 °C with a latent heat of decomposition of −2200 kJ/kg and −520 kJ/mol, respectively.
+The standard enthalpy of formation based on combustion calorimetry measurements is 473 kJ/mol.

-Explosive uses
+Explosive properties

 TKX-50 has been found to lead to melt-cast formulations with higher performance than those with HMX.
+Its detonation velocity, Chapman–Jouguet detonation pressure, and density are also superior to RDX.